Let’s look at each step in detail.

 Our Quality Control Team (QC) then inspects the chassis and body panels, and determines which components are suitable for use in the project.
 A work order is created detailing any body panels that need to be replaced and/or fabricated from scratch.

 Next, the chassis is put on a jig where it’s inspected carefully and re-aligned to factory specs.
 This is possibly the single most important part of our process.
 And that is because after decades of hard work, these vehicles tend to have deviations in their structural integrity.
-For their new lifetime - with greater horsepower and at faster speeds - we need them to straight.
+For their new lifetime - with greater horsepower and at faster speeds - we need them to be straight.
 Even the smallest deviation will cause the vehicle to vibrate or behave strangely in certain conditions.

 With the chassis stripped of paint and aligned back to factory specs, it passes onto the Fabrication Team.
 This is where we reinforce certain frame components and make the structural changes needed to take on the upgraded engine, transmission, steering and suspension setup.
+Then it is galvanized in molten zinc to prevent future corrosion, powder coated, and painted.

 Then begins the arduous process of assembling the vehicle in what we call the “raw state”.
 This involves assembling every core component of the vehicle along with the accessories that will attach to the chassis and body, making sure that they fit correctly, and that gaps are within acceptable parameters.